-- Gives motivation to practice yoga more.
+- It gives the motivation to practice yoga more.

 - Enjoying the health benefits of yoga.

-- Expensive yoga teacher training courses that can cost as much as Php 100,000+.
+- Expensive yoga teacher training courses that can cost as much as PHP 100,000+.

 - Intense competition; the market is full of yoga teachers, especially in cities like Manila.